gofer-engine/gofer-engine.github.io/developing-interface-channels-in-oop.md

 ### getVar

 Call the `getVar` method to get a previously set variable for the given scope by name.
 Define the callback function (`cb`) to do something with the value of the variable.
-You can use the value to filter or transform the message, do something with the [`MessageContext`](./channel-workflows/context-object.md).
+You can use the value to filter or transform the message, or do something with the [`MessageContext`](./channel-workflows/context-object.md).

 - To filter the message, return a boolean.
 - To transform the message, return the transformed Msg class instance